leandroaebi/Pokematch/README.md

 ## Production container

-### Start the project
+### Starting the project

-1. Make sure you have installed [Docker](https://www.docker.com/get-started)
+1. Confirm that you've installed [Docker](https://www.docker.com/get-started)
 2. Clone the repository
-3. Go to the repository folder and run the following commands:
+3. Navigate to the repository folder and execute the following commands:
-4. In the terminal, go to the pokematch folder and run the following commands:
+4. In the terminal, navigate to the pokematch folder and execute the following commands:
    ```bash
    docker build -t pokematch_production .
    ```